Sprint Planner Helper – Session 16

 Sprint Planner Helper – Session 14

-Ok – today I’ll start by making a factory for the product class.
-I have some issues with the factory patterns and here is my reasoning; another class is the creator and must hence have access to the NEW-method of the class to create.
-Since that forces at least protected-level on the constructor it means that I cannot be sure that the clients uses the factory and not the constructor.
+Ok – today I’ll start by creating a factory for the Product class.
+I have some issues with the factory pattern and here is my reasoning: Another class is the creator and must have access to the NEW method of the class to create it.
+Since that forces at least a protected-level on the constructor, it means that I cannot be sure that clients use the factory and not the constructor.

-If I however place the factory method on the class I am creating – I can.
+If I place the factory method on the class I am creating, I can ensure this.
 But then I am violating the Single Responsibility Principle.
 What to do, what to do…

-For now – in TDD/XP-fashion – I’ll do the simplest.
-A static Create-method on the class I am creating.
-I don’t have several different Products so it’s the same factory for all products, possible with overloads.
+For now, in TDD/XP fashion, I’ll implement the simplest solution: a static Create method on the class I am creating.
+I don’t have several different Product types, so it’s the same factory for all products, possibly with overloads.

 Read More